fresheneesz/ValidatedProofOfStake/readme.md

 Hybrid protocols that mitigate some of these problems have the problems of potentially significantly increased network traffic, higher risk of censorship attacks, are susceptible to two types of mining monopoly attacks described later in the paper, or don't allow a large fraction of coin owners to practically mint blocks (eg Decred and Memcoin2).
 The reliance on expensive hashpower severely limits the maximum security any of these hybrid systems can plausibly attain.
 The security of hybrid protocols are discussed in more detail in [the spec for Proof of Time-Ownership](https://github.com/fresheneesz/proofOfTimeOwnership), which is the immediate precursor to this protocol.

-Proof-of-Stake has the potential to decouple the security of the blockchain from resource expenditure, but other Proof-of-Stake systems have their own substantial problems, including the issue of resolving competing chains (the nothing-at-stake problem), the ability to cheaply create a fresh blockchain that compares as longer to the “true” chain, the fact that requiring users locking up funds limits how many people can participate in minting blocks, among other issues.
+Proof-of-Stake has the potential to decouple the security of the blockchain from resource expenditure, but other Proof-of-Stake systems have their own substantial problems, including the issue of resolving competing chains (the nothing-at-stake problem), the ability to cheaply create a fresh blockchain that compares as longer to the “true” chain, and the fact that requiring users locking up funds limits how many people can participate in minting blocks, among other issues.

 VPoS seeks to completely eliminate a hashpower requirement to secure a cryptocurrency and to use coins alone to secure the system.
 This specification defines a protocol that maintains a high level of security without exhibiting the problems exhibited by other PoS systems.